antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/_index.md

 ### Focus

 The focus is calculated based on the distance between the material and the laser.
 It must be adjusted before any cutting, depending on the thickness of the material.
+Also, keep in mind that the focal length varies depending on the lens you use, more information about this [here](https://www.troteclaser.com/en-us/laser-machines/laser-accessories/focus-lenses/).

 <video><source src="focus.mp4"></video>

 Setting the focus is a mechanical & low-tech process, the idea is simply to obtain the distance value between the nozzle and the material.

 ### Speed & power